Geetha63/MS-Teams-Scripts/AssignPolicyToTeachers-EducationDomain/README.md

  Accept wildcard characters:	False

 # Prerequisites
-As an Administrator, type PowerShell in the start menu.
+As an Administrator, type PowerShell in the start menu

-Right-click Windows PowerShell, then select Run as Administrator.
+Right-click on Windows PowerShell, then select run as Administrator.
 Click Yes at the UAC prompt.
 1. Type the following within PowerShell and then press Enter:

      `Install-Module AzureAd`

-2. Type Y at the prompt.Press Enter
+2. Type Y at the prompt.
+Press Enter

 3. If you are prompted for an untrusted repository,then type A (Yes to All) and press Enter.The module will now install